 In a previous post completed over thirteen months ago, I highlighted the intense competition within the blockchain mining sector and its potential for centralization and concentration in both Bitcoin and Ethereum.

 How much has the situation changed since?
 Figures 1 compares the current Bitcoin mining distribution with that of April last year.

 For the most part, Ethereum has been spared from the environmental critique that has permeated Bitcoin mining.
-Ethereum uses a different algorithm to run PoW mining which is immune to ASIC chips and demand less power consumption.
+Ethereum uses a different algorithm to run PoW mining that is immune to ASIC chips and demand less power consumption.
 This does not entail that Ethereum is exempt from the same trends Bitcoin mining presents.
 Figure 2 shows comparative data for Ethereum for the same period.

-Summing up, we see a trend towards increased centralization and concentration in blockchain mining (limited here to the two main cryptocurrencies) complemented by a competitive process that is still intense.
+Summing up, we see a trend towards increased centralization and concentration in blockchain mining (limited here to the two leading cryptocurrencies) complemented by a competitive process that is still intense.
 No surprises here as it is still early days in the development of blockchain technology.
 While alternatives have already emerged, PoW based mining is here to stay for the time being.
 In the case of Bitcoin, this just means more energy consumption in the short and medium terms.
-Ethereum’s Proof of Stake (PoS) might prove to be a big game changer if and once it is released.
+Ethereum’s Proof of Stake (PoS) might prove to be a big game-changer if and once it is released.

 But mining is also a highly profitable business that continues to attract investors.
 I will explore this angle in a future post.